siwatpru/siwatpru/README.md

 ### Hi there 👋 I'm Siwat.

-Just a guy love to code.
-Currently switching editor from Doom Emacs back to Neovim/VS Code.
-Still decided which one I'm going to main 🤔 Still, Vim motion FTW.
+Just a guy who love to code.
+Currently switching editor from Doom Emacs back to VS Code and back to the gream Neovim.

 ⚡ Fun fact
 - I can speak Thai, English, Japanese